nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     - Command: `delete`
     - [Usage](#delete)

-1. **Top up Budget**
+1. **Top-up Budget**
-    - Increases a budget for a specific category by user-defined amount.
+    - Increases the amount of budget (in the "Default" category) by a user-defined amount.
     - Command: `topup`
     - [Usage](#topup)